visgl/luma.gl/docs/api-guide/vertex-array.md

 Using multiple `VertexArray` makes it easy for applications to reuse the same shaders.

 Remarks:
 - WebGPU - WebGPU does not provide a native VertexArray type resource.
-This is just a convenience class that groups all attribute and index buffer bindings for a draw call.
+In WebGPU, `VertexArray` is just a convenience class that groups all attribute and index buffer bindings for a draw call.
 - WebGL -
 - WebGL2 - see the [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Array_Object).
-- WebGL1 - If the [OES_vertex_array_object](https://registry.khronos.org/OpenGL/extensions/OES/OES_vertex_array_object.txt) extension is not available, `VertexArrayObject` is polyfilled (binding all buffers before each draw call).
-(This is the only WebGL extension that can be polyfilled on the client side).

 ## Usage